infumap/infumap/tools/gpu/README.md

 - the gateway also exposes async PDF extraction jobs for web-background use:
   `POST /pdf-extract/jobs`, `GET /pdf-extract/jobs/{job_id}`, and
-  `GET /pdf-extract/jobs/{job_id}/result`; the gateway holds the global GPU lock while each async job calls the text extraction service, and uses a separate async-job upstream timeout defaulting to 24 hours
+  `GET /pdf-extract/jobs/{job_id}/result`; the gateway holds the global GPU lock while each async job calls the PDF extract service, and uses a separate async-job upstream timeout defaulting to 24 hours
-- child image-tagging and text-extraction services also bound their internal worker-slot waits with `IMAGE_TAGGING_WORKER_SLOT_WAIT_TIMEOUT_SECS` and `TEXT_EXTRACTION_WORKER_SLOT_WAIT_TIMEOUT_SECS`
+- child image extract and PDF extract services also bound their internal worker-slot waits with `IMAGE_TAGGING_WORKER_SLOT_WAIT_TIMEOUT_SECS` and `TEXT_EXTRACTION_WORKER_SLOT_WAIT_TIMEOUT_SECS`
-- text extraction has a per-PDF conversion watchdog (`TEXT_EXTRACTION_CONVERSION_TIMEOUT_SECS`, default 1 hour); a timed-out PDF is treated as a terminal document failure and the supervised service process restarts to clear stuck native worker state
+- PDF extract has a per-PDF conversion watchdog (`TEXT_EXTRACTION_CONVERSION_TIMEOUT_SECS`, default 1 hour); a timed-out PDF is treated as a terminal document failure and the supervised service process restarts to clear stuck native worker state